Instand/SolarSystem/README.md

 Qt3D materials used as default. <br />
 <br />
 ***SolarSystem v.3.7*** <br />
 Changed ui and core optimization.
-Fixed some issues.
+QT3D_MATERIALS macro removed, use only Extras materials.Fixed some issues.
 Based on Qt 5.10. <br />